judaicalink/judaicalink-site/README.md

 Install hugo (see below).

-## Hugo
-The website is generated using Hugo.
-Hugo is a static site generator, using Markdown sites and template to compile static websites.

 ### Windows
 Simply download the Hugo executable (Currently used version on the server: [0.104.3](https://github.com/gohugoio/hugo/releases/tag/v0.104.3)).

-You have to add hugo in your environment variables under path:
+You have to add hugo in your environment variables under PATH:

-For example: C:\Users\YourName\Desktop\IT\Installations\hugo_0.31.1_Windows-64bit
+For example: C:\Users\YourName\hugo_0.31.1_Windows-64bit

+To check if the installation worked you can type `hugo help` in your command prompt.
+You should get a response containing several commands hugo is able to execute.

+-> For more detailed directions view the guide hugo provides unter [installation guide for windows](https://gohugo.io/getting-started/installing/#windows)

-In your command prompt go to the main directory of the repository (where this README.md file is) and execute "hugo server".
+In your command prompt go to the main directory of the cloned repository (where this README.md file is) and execute the command `hugo server`.

-For example: C:\Users\YourName\Desktop\IT\Githubprojects\judaicalink-site>hugo server
+For example: C:\Users\YourName\judaicalink-site>hugo server

 Afterwards, you can browse the website locally under http://localhost:1313